z-ninja/z-dsa/README.md

 INSPIRAITON:
 Shamir's secret threshold and Lamport signature schema.

-GOAL
+GOAL:Keep security while reducing keys and signature size.

-Keep security while reducing keys and signature size.
+WARNING: Do not use this in production yet.
+It is not tested enough.
 I am not an expert, but I would like to see opinions if experienced persons about my work.

 INSTALL